Code-Institute-Submissions/ms2-idest/README.md

 * When hovering over any links the cursor changes from a pointer to a hand.
 * The carousel in the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section has interactive buttons.
 * The country input field has a autocomplete function to aide the user in selecting/finding the city they which to visit.
-* Markers on the map when clicked or tapped bring up an info window with details information about that POI.
+* Markers on the map when clicked or tapped bring up an info window with detailed information about that POI.
 * The results cards are linked to the map and when clicked or tapped will bring up it's respected info window for additional information.
-* The booking form uses Bootstrap4 input validation to check values before they are submitted.
+* The booking form uses custom input validation script to check the values before they are submitted.
-* The booking form sends the information to an email using emailJS in order for the user to be contacted back.
+* The booking form sends the information to an email address using emailJS.
-* A successful form submittion will dispaly a modal with a thank you message.
+* A successful form submission will display a modal with a thank you message.
-* The modal can be close using the close cross, close button, or by clicking anywhere outside the modal.
+* The modal can be closed using the close cross, close button, or by clicking anywhere outside the modal.

 Future features
 * Travel blog describing experiences in different cities around the world.